 “We look forward to working closely with WorldSkills Poland to deliver an unforgettable Competition in Gdansk, uniting people through skills and showcasing the highest standards of excellence of young professionals in Europe,” Ripattila added.

-Visitors to the free-admission competition will be able to watch the competitions in action as well as having the opportunity to try hands-on job-related skills at the many ‘Try-a-Skill’ demonstrations.
+Visitors to the free-admission competition will be able to watch the competitions in action and have the opportunity to try hands-on job-related skills at the many ‘Try-a-Skill’ demonstrations.
 The tens of thousands of school-aged young people who visit will be encouraged to turn their passions into a profession.

 For more information, visit: worldskillseurope.org.